Muhammad-Sheraz-ds/Web-Development/HTML/READme.md

 Adopt naming conventions to maintain consistency in your HTML code.

+## Advanced Topics

+### Canvas

+Explore the `<canvas>` element for drawing graphics and animations.

+### Web Storage

+Learn about local and session storage for client-side data persistence.

+### Geolocation

+Discover how to use HTML5 geolocation for obtaining user location.

 ## How to Use

 To get started with this HTML tutorial: